Firehouse Dog: Plot

 The next morning, the station is called out to a tunnel collapse.
 Everyone has already been evacuated upon their arrival, but Capt.
 Fahey notices Captain Presley is unaccounted for and initiates a search.
 Connor rushes into the wreckage, and Shane, fearing for his father's safety, allows Dewey to run in after him.
 Dewey alerts Connor to Jessie's presence, saving her life.
 Following this, the station begins to gain popularity, as they realize Dewey could become a potential firehouse dog.
-Due to this change in circumstances, Zachary notifies them that the station is saved.
+Due to this change in circumstances, Zach notifies them that the station is saved.

 Shane's excitement disappears when he discovers his father has moved to his uncle's former office.
 Angered that his dad is apparently trying to take his uncle's place, he roots through the files, where he discovers an unnerving number of suspected arsons within the general area of the station.
 Upset that Shane felt he was being neglected, Connor makes an effort to reconcile with his son, and is shocked when Shane reveals that he feels guilty for being relieved that it was his uncle who died instead of his father.
 Later that night, Dewey is awarded a medal for his bravery at a firefighter's gala.
 However, the dog ends up reuniting with Trey upon spotting him among the attendees; Connor reluctantly allows an ecstatic Trey to keep the dog.

 A few hours later, Dewey escapes Trey's hotel room to chase after the station's engine, which was called out to another fire on a garbage barge at the City Harbor.
 The team is only too happy to allow him to climb aboard.
 As they struggle to put the barge fire out, Shane returns to the station and discovers that the fire was simply a decoy, so that the suspected arsonist could burn the "Dogpatch" station to the ground.
 Panicking, he calls his friend JJ (Jessie's daughter) to figure out what to do, before hearing the arsonist's footsteps upstairs.